 Rajesh Varma, who helps manage 5 billion euros ($6.6 billion) for Human Genome shareholder DNCA Finance SA in Paris, says Glaxo should raise its bid to at least $16 a share.
 Human Genome closed as high as $29.70 last year.

 “Glaxo is offering a price that seems high, except it’s significantly below where it was this time last year,” Varma said in a phone interview.

-While Echo He, a New York-based analyst for Maxim Group LLC, said Glaxo is the most logical buyer because the two already partner on certain drugs, Robert W. Baird’s Raymond said Abbott Laboratories (ABT) would also make sense as a suitor.
+While Echo He, a New York-based analyst for Maxim Group LLC, said Glaxo is the most logical buyer because the two already partner on certain drugs, Robert W. Baird’s Raymond said Abbott Laboratories (ABT:US) would also make sense as a suitor.

 “Glaxo’s always been the most likely buyer, but I think anybody with a sizeable rheumatology franchise like Abbott could be interested,” Raymond said in a phone interview.
 “Abbott’s got Humira and so that’s definitely a possibility.”

 The heart disease treatment that Human Genome and Glaxo partner on, which is undergoing clinical trials, would also fit with Abbott’s cardiovascular unit, Raymond said.